 This walk starts at the pretty western side of Lake Bled (follow the sign for the trail).
 The steep (and sometimes precarious) climb through a forest rewards you with a stunning view of the lake, castle, island and the distant peaks of Karavanke mountains.

 It should take you around an hour to get there and back.
 Sturdy shoes are recommended.

 The lovely Vintgar Gorge, just 4km northwest of Bled, is a spectacular half-day trip from Lake Bled.
 For €39 you can hire an e-bike to take a self-guided tour of this dramatic gorge.

-All equipment, maps and information is provided and you even get a slice if Bled Cake thrown in!
+All equipment, maps and information is provided and you even get a slice of Bled Cake thrown in!

 Go canyoning in Triglav National Park

-If you’re feeling a wee bit more adventurous, why not try your hand at a canyoning in Triglav National Park?
-No previous experience needed and the tour operator will provide all the gear.
+If you’re feeling a wee bit more adventurous, why not try your hand at canyoning in Triglav National Park?
+No previous experience is needed and the tour operator will provide all the gear.

 Raft the Sava River